JoniPeti018/Demo/docs/dbr/dbrpp-database/DBRPP_DB_en.md

 ## High-Level Overview

 The **dbrpp_db** project is a data processing and database management system supporting a mobile application.
 It ingests, processes, and stores both public and private data, providing up-to-date statistics and analytics.
-The system is composed of several Python modules for data loading, calculation, database access, and logging, orchestrated by the `dbrpp_calc` script, which can be run in various modes (debug, run, schedule).
+The system is composed of several Python modules for `data loading, calculation, database access, and logging`, orchestrated by the `dbrpp_calc` script, which can be run in various modes `(debug, run, schedule)`.

 ## Setup and Installation